This information describes nail changes that you may have while taking chemotherapy or other anti-cancer treatments and how to help manage them.

 - For more information, ask your nurse for the resource Nail Cooling During Treatment with Taxane-based Chemotherapy.

 - Keep your hands and feet well-moisturized with fragrance-free creams or ointments.
 Try thick creams or ointments, such as:

 - Wear soft, padded shoes or slippers, even when you are at home, such as Tempur-Pedic® slippers.

 - Wear soft, cushioned, cotton socks with all your shoes.

-- Wear white cotton gloves when carrying objects, doing physical work, or playing sports.
-You can use vinyl gloves for dishwashing.
+- Wear cotton gloves after applying moisturizers, when carrying objects, or doing physical activities.

-- Keep nails short with smooth edges using a nail clipper and file.
+- Keep your nails short with smooth edges.
+You can trim them using a nail clipper and file.

-- Speak with your doctor or nurse about your nail health and ask if you can get manicures or pedicures at salons.
+- Speak with your healthcare provider about your nail health and ask if you can get manicures or pedicures.

-- Skin that is warm, hot, painful or hard to the touch
+- Skin that is warm, hot, or hard to the touch